Joint Distillation for Fast Likelihood Evaluation and Sampling in Flow-based Models: Experiments

 \subsection{2D Checkerboard}

 In this section, we present a set of comparison of log-likelihood evaluation results on 2D checkerboard, a synthetic dataset with analytically tractable ground truth log-likelihood.
-As we can observe in Figure~\ref{fig:2d}, without F2D2, both flow matching and shorcut model catastrophically fail at few-step log-likelihood estimation.
-On the other hand, our Shortcut-F2D2 is able to accurately recover the target density distribution even with only 1 NFE, preserving both spatial structure and density values.
+As we can observe in Figure~\ref{fig:backward-2d}, without F2D2, vanilla LSD catastrophically fails at few-step log-likelihood estimation.
+On the other hand, our LSD-F2D2 is able to accurately recover the target density distribution even with only 1 NFE, preserving both spatial structure and density values.
 This directly validates that, while traditional methods fail at few-step likelihood evaluation, F2D2 enables accurate likelihood via joint flow map distillation.